delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <img src="https://i.dlpng.com/static/png/6994062_preview.png" width=50% height=50%>

-# Next, setting up agent and connecting to server.
+# Next, setting up an agent and connecting to the server.

 Run the 'manage_agents' to add or remove them: